SparkPost/support-docs/articles/tech-resources/smtp-rest-api-performance.md

 * Keep the TCP connections open between messages.
 Closing and opening connections on each message is much less efficient and can slow performance.
 * Ensure your SMTP client has pipelining enabled, to reduce the roundtrip delay on some SMTP commands.

+### Note on International Performance
+So called "chatty" protocols like SMTP with a lot of round trips between client and server may be subject to greater than expected latency.
+In performance sensitive situations, we recommend that you use our RESTful interface if possible.
+If you have to send via SMTP, sending from a server within the US would be best.
+SparkPost EU is fully hosted withing Western Europe.
+For better performance in Europe or near, consider creating a [SparkPost EU](https://app.eu.sparkpost.com/join) account.

 ## General Message Size Considerations

 * For optimal deliverability, the total size of each message should not exceed 100kb.